apache/nuttx/Documentation/platforms/arm/stm32wb/boards/nucleo-wb55rg/index.rst

 ================
-ST NUCLEO-WB55RG
+ST Nucleo WB55RG
 ================

-This README file discusses the port of NuttX to the STMicroelectronics NUCLEO-WB55RG board.
+This page file discusses the port of NuttX to the STMicroelectronics NUCLEO-WB55RG board.
 That board features the multi-protocol wireless and ultra-low-power STM32WB55RGV6 MCU with 1MiB of Flash and 256KiB of SRAM.
 A dedicated M0+ coprocessor is responsible for performing the real-time